Read time : 9 min

 04. Paid: Google Ads & PPC

 Paid ads are the fast track to visibility, driving immediate, targeted traffic.
 But they need a strategy, with success relying heavily on efficiency to avoid wasted spending.
+And remember, paid campaigns should support your wider visibility strategy, not replace it.

 Take action: